facelessuser/Rummage/docs/src/markdown/usage.md

 ![Limit Search Panel](images/limit_search_panel.png)

 The **Limit Search** panel contains checkboxes and inputs that filter the files to be searched.
-You can filter out hidden files, files of specific sizes, or creation/modification dates.
+You can filter out hidden files, symlinks, files of specific sizes, or creation/modification dates.

 You can also restrict which files get searched by providing a wild card (or regular expression if preferred) pattern.
 By default, the patterns are applied to the base file or folder name.
 See [File Patterns](./search.md#wildcard) to learn more about accepted wild card pattern syntax and how to configure optional file pattern features.

+!!! new "New 4.4.0"
+    Added the symlink following via the **Follow symlinks** toggle.

 ### Results